 In this medical journal published last year, topical sulfur is listed as a first-line treatment option for perioral dermatitis.
 The De La Cruz treatment is my favorite; I use it as a mask directly on a flare-up for up to 30 minutes, and lightly remove it with warm water.
 Sometimes, I dilute it with squalane oil and apply for overnight.

 Over 40 different studies show that squalane (not to be confused with squalene) oil is the best moisturizer for sensitive, irritated, and frankly all skin types.
-Sqaulane is non-irritating up to its full concentration: 100%.
+Sqaulane is non-irritating up to its full concentration: 100 percent.
 Because the molecule is the same size as the skin’s own sebum, it’s able to pass through the lipid barrier more effectively.
 Studies suggest it has natural anti-fungal and anti-bacterial properties.
 I love using this as a moisturizer day and night.
 I swear it clears my skin faster than I can re-order it on Amazon.

 Next, check out the one product that claims to stop yeast infections, UTIs, and more.